RedisLabs/redislabs-docs/content/rc/security/access-control/saml-sso/_index.md

 To link other accounts to an existing SAML SSO configuration:

-1. Sign in to the Redis Cloud [admin console](https://app.redislabs.com) with the account that has an existing SAML configuration.
+1. Sign in to the [Redis Cloud console](https://app.redislabs.com) with the account that has an existing SAML configuration.

 1. Go to **Access Management > Single Sign-On**.